Exmark Z Turf Equipment Backyard Life

 Directions

-• Season brisket liberally on all sides and allow it to sit at room temperature so it can “sweat” through the rub.
+• Inject marinade, then season brisket liberally on all sides.
+Allow it to sit at room temperature so it can “sweat” through the rub.

-• At the same time, pre-heat your cooker to 250 degrees Fahrenheit, using the wood of your choice.
+• At the same time, pre-heat your cooker to 250° Fahrenheit, using the wood of your choice.

 • Place the brisket with the fat-cap in the direction of the heat source, to protect the meat.
-Close the lid on your cooker and let it cook until the bark has set.
+Close the lid on your cooker and let it cook until the bark has set, for approximately 7 hours.
 In other words, the seasoning is no longer a paste, and is firm enough so that you can’t scrape it off with your fingernail.

 • Once the bark is set and the brisket has that nice mahogany color, remove the brisket from the pit and wrap it tightly in two sheets of aluminum foil, along with a little beef broth.
 Place the brisket back on the pit.